Saxon Grammar and Writing

 All levels work on paragraph writing as well as essay writing—persuasive, descriptive, and informative essays at first, but gradually adding other types of essays and honing essay-writing skills.
 Students also write personal narratives and imaginative stories, and they write in response to both literature and informational texts.
 Surprisingly, even fourth graders tackle a research paper with an outline, note cards, and a working bibliography.
 Research paper instruction is almost identical through all levels, but I question whether most fourth and fifth graders are ready to work at this level.
 Use your own judgment.

-Saxon Grammar and Writing seems comparable to A Beka in the grammar department, but better on composition.
-It is both stronger and more challenging than Easy Grammar.
-And the inclusion of diagramming distinguishes it from many other options.
-The distinctive Saxon incremental teaching and review approach will also attract fans as well as put off those who prefer more concentrated coverage of each topic in each lesson.
+Saxon Grammar and Writing seems comparable to the more rigorous grammar program in its coverage of grammar, and its composition instruction is better than that in most comprehensive programs.
+Also, the inclusion of diagramming distinguishes it from many other options.
+The distinctive Saxon incremental teaching and review approach—the same approach used in the Saxon Math series—will also attract fans as well as put off those who prefer more concentrated coverage of each topic in each lesson.
 I suspect parents will like this program since students can complete most of their work on their own, and even with composition assignments, students learn to self-evaluate to a certain extent.
 The content appeals to a broad audience that might be either secular or religious.

-Saxon Grammar & Writing Grade 6 Kit, 2nd Edition
+Grammar & Writing 6th Grade Complete Homeschool Kit 2nd Ed.

-Saxon Grammar & Writing Grade 8 Kit, 2nd Edition
+Grammar & Writing 8th Grade Complete Homeschool Kit 2nd Ed.

 - Learning styles: especially good for Competent Carls and Perfect Paulas